-In the past few years the advancement in AL/ML technologies, chatbots and desktop automation (RPA – Robotic Process Automation) has created opportunities to deploy a digital workforce to perform monotonous, repetitive or rule based tasks throughout the organization.
-Bots are now trained to detect patterns and behaviors and react accordingly to human interactions as well as systematic activities.
+In the past few years, the advancement in AI/ML technologies, chatbots and desktop automation (RPA – Robotic Process Automation) has created opportunities to deploy a digital workforce to perform monotonous, repetitive or rule-based tasks throughout the organization.
+Bots are now trained to detect patterns and behaviours and react accordingly to human interactions as well as systematic activities.

-Many organizations around the world are experimenting the effectiveness of using bots and automation to gain a competitive advantage.
+Many organizations around the world are experimenting with the effectiveness of using bots and automation to gain a competitive advantage.
 This could be either by way of improving quality, create standardizations or by just increasing the throughput.
-That said, the challenge for most small and medium size business is they often do not have a roadmap to transition from a PoC exercise to a digitization of their workforce.
+That said, the challenge for most small and medium-size business is they often do not have a roadmap to transition from a PoC exercise to digitization of their workforce.
 They tend to validate a tool/technology instead of analyzing their internal preparedness and capabilities.

-Here are couple points that can help guide such organizations take some incremental steps.
+Here are a couple points that can help guide such organizations take some incremental steps.

 A PoC should focus more on the use cases than the tools and technologies